arnbme/nyckelharpa/README.md

 3. Add keypad to Nyckelharpa Global Settings

-4. Create User pin profiles.
+4. When using Nyckelharpa pins: Create User pin profiles.
 When using an Iris V3 User pin code 0000 is required and used for instant arming, but will not disarm.
 This keypad does not send a pin, even if entered, when arming.

+5. When using Lock Manager Pins: in this device's setting set "Use Lock Manager Pins" on, save settings

 5. Create HSM Custom Panic Rule

-6. When using an Iris keypad set if Partial key creates Home (default) or Night arming mode
+6. When using an Iris V2/V3 keypad set if Partial key creates Home (default) or Night arming mode

 [:arrow_up_small: Back to top](#top)
 <a name="userpin"></a>
-## 11. User pin Profiles
+## 11. Nyckelharpa User pin profiles with Centralitex Keypad driver

 When using the app's keypad Device Handler
 * For each valid user pin, create a User pin profile